×

 Kainite Vs Aquamarine Fracture

 Fracture is an important parameter when you compare Kainite and Aquamarine Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Kainite Vs Aquamarine fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
-Fracture observed in Kainite is Brittle, Conchoidal and Splintery.
+Fracture observed in Kainite is Splintery and Conchoidal.

 Kainite Vs Aquamarine Luster